tomsaleeba/ergoslab/README.md

 | 52 |  1N4148 Switching Diode             |  [C14516](https://lcsc.com/product-detail/Switching-Diode_1N4148_C14516.html) |
 | 18 |  M2x6mm standoffs (See Note3) for middle/PCB layer to base plate mounting |  [M2x6](https://lcsc.com/product-detail/Studs_Made-in-China-Made-in-China-M2-6-3-5_C193468.html) |

-Note3: the standoffs between the middle/PCB layer and the base plate can be quite small, probably as small as 3mm.
+**Note3**: the standoffs between the middle/PCB layer and the base plate can be quite small, probably as small as 3mm.
 The problem with that is making sure the bolts engage the threads enough.
 Feel free to experiment with getting a super slim keyboard.
 Perhaps use a long bolt, a threadless spacer and a nut?

+# Developers/contributing
+Contributions are welcome.
+I'm not selling these keyboards and I already have two for myself so I can't afford to manfacture more PCBs to test changes.
+If you make changes to the PCB design, ideally you would confirm it all works by manufacturing your own PCBs.

+Steps for contributing:

+1. if it's a non-trival change, consider opening an issue on this repo to talk about the change before spending effort
+1. fork this repo
+1. make your changes
+1. if you made a change to the PCB, you need to [regenerate the 3 seperate generated PCBs](#generating-3-layers-of-sandwich-case)
+1. send a pull request

 # Generating 3 layers of sandwich case
 We edit a single PCB file that contains the information required to generate all